Flavia Company

 In June 2018, she embarked on a trip around the world that lasted four years.
-From that experience she wrote her book “I no longer need to be real”, which she signed with the name of Haru, one of her three heteronyms together with Andrea Mayo and Osamu.

-She is one of the most unclassifiable voices in current literature and her work has been translated into English, French, Portuguese, Italian, Polish, German and Danish.

-She collaborates in the newspapers La Vanguardia and Ara.
+From that experience she wrote her book "I no longer need to be real", which she wrote under the name Haru, one of three heteronyms, together with Andrea Mayo and Osamu.
+Her work has been translated into English, French, Portuguese, Italian, Polish, German and Danish.
+She writes in the newspapers La Vanguardia and Ara.